Understanding Recipes¶

 Staged Recipes¶

-Approval gates are implemented through staged recipes - recipes divided into stages that require explicit approval between them.
+Approval gates are implemented through staged recipes -- recipes divided into stages that require explicit approval between them.
+Each stage groups related steps together, and an approval block on the stage controls whether execution pauses after that stage completes.

 name: production-deployment